maidsafe/rfcs/text/0046-new-auth-flow/containers.md

 ## DNS Containers / publicNames

 PublicNames are modelled in a two layer container fashion based on Mapped Data, mostly to allow granular access.
-For the index the authenticator has a top-level locally encrypted container (the `PublicNamesContainer`), which is just a list of the public names the user owns pointing to the XorAddress of the container for the publicName (as it can be looked up using the DNS-Lookup-Scheme), where each service name points to the Network XOR-Address to access that particular service of that public name - we call that its `ServicesContainer` and it is typically not encrypted.
+For the index the authenticator has a top-level locally encrypted container (the `PublicNamesContainer`), which is just a list of the public names the user owns pointing to the `DataId` of the container for the publicName (as it can be looked up using the DNS-Lookup-Scheme), where each service name points to a Network `DataId` to access that particular service of that public name - we call that its `ServicesContainer` and it is typically not encrypted.

 ### Permissions